bbirdiman/githubpages-multimarkdown-jquery/README.md

 its biggest problem is that multimarkdown doesn't have a converter-routine written in javascript.

-fortunately, the ever-clever brett terpstra created "marky", a webservice geared to back-converting existing .html into markdown.
+fortunately, the ever-clever brett terpstra created "marky" -- http://heckyesmarkdown.com -- a webservice geared to back-converting existing .html into markdown.

 even better, though, marky can also convert markdown into .html,